Arkans428/SIM7600G-H-Serial-Audio/CellDialer/README.md

 ## License

-This project is licensed under the GNU General Publice License V3.
+This project is licensed under the MIT License.